Top tips & essential oils for better sleep

 Late night TV (and electronic devices)

-With current technology, many of us work late and are glued to our computer screen until late at night.
+With current technology, many of us work late and are glued to our computer screen or phone until late at night.
 The rest of us might be watching TV late into the evening, surfing the web, or reading on a Kindle, all of which stimulate our brains in a way that can keep us awake when we want to go to sleep.
 The nature of the material we are watching can also have an impact – watching a horror film, or an action packed adventure movie just before bed, can be a recipe for wakefulness.

 It is very difficult to have a good night's sleep if you go to bed fuming, as it’s a very burning, inflammatory type of emotion that tends to stimulate the release of stress hormones.
 So, talk about it if you can, to help yourself calm down.
 If that’s not possible, write your feelings down in that diary of yours!
 An aromatic bath can help, with oils to soothe those raw emotions.
 Vaporising oils in your bedroom can further soothe that savage breast.
 Regular massage can also help to ease strong, burning emotions.
 Try Grapeseed Oil, 5ml St John's Wort, 2 drops Rose, 2 Roman Chamomile, 5 Sandalwood and 5 Bergamot.
 Finally, remember anger can be transmuted fear, what is it that you're frightened of?